 This is, in our view, the way to set out most without prejudice letters which would fall under the head of ordinary unfair dismissal (eg redundancy, performance, conduct etc), breaches of contract, other contractual claims such as bonuses, holiday pay etc. By setting the facts out in a neutral way, you will appear professional and easy to deal with.
 The company will appreciate this and is much more likely to want to deal with you.

 In such instances as these, and contrary to the general advice given above, it’s usually best to set out the allegations themselves.
 You can, however, do this in such a manner that does not antagonise your employer too much.
-Set out the allegations, the dates on which they occurred, the witnesses to them, reference any evidence that you may have to support your case (see previous chapter) and then explain in a neutral manner why you consider the allegations to be, for example, discrimination.
+Set out the allegations, the dates on which they occurred, the witnesses to them, reference any evidence that you may have to support your case (see website section on Evidence) and then explain in a neutral manner why you consider the allegations to be – for example – discrimination.

 It may sound obvious, but if you’re not used to writing legal letters, then it’s important to make sure that your letter is typed on a computer and in the correct letter format.
-If you are unsure of the correct format for a formal letter, use a Word template.
+If you are unsure of the correct format for a formal letter, use one of the examples from our website

 If you intend to send the letter electronically, print off a copy, sign it, scan it and then send it to your employer.
-Alternatively, use an electronic signature and convert the document to a PDF file.
-Never send your employer a letter in an editable Word format, always use PDF.
+Alternatively, use an electronic signature and convert the document to a PDF file if you can.
+Avoid sending your letter in an editable Word format.

 5. Use professional language